nscale4by8/nscale4x8/buildingCorner/buildingCorner.md

 # Corner Building

 For the most part, I was able to envision the scenery and structures I wanted for this layout before I cut the first piece of foam.
 The big exception was the edge of the plan where there are four nearly parallel tracks at four different elevations.
-The famous "Granite Gorge & Northern" hides the four track area inside a mountian.
+The famous "Granite Gorge & Northern" hides the four track area inside a mountain.
 I'm modeling an urban environment loosely based on the Cleveland Flats Industrial District.
-There are no montains in Cleveland.
+There are no mountains in Cleveland.

 ![The tricky area to scenic](revisedPlanWithCorner.png)

 The solution came to me while I was browsing Google Street View for prototype inspiration.
 I came across an urban covered cut.
 The following images show the West and East entrances to the never completed Cincinnati subway.
-The subway was construted by digging trenches (a cut), pooring concrete walls and roof to form tunnels, and then covering by re-grading over the the tunnels.
-In many places, roads were routed above the coverred cuts.
+The subway was constructed by digging trenches (a cut), pouring concrete walls and roof to form tunnels, and then covering by re-grading over the the tunnels.
+In many places, roads were routed above the covered cuts.

 West entrance         |   East entrance
 :----------------------------------:|:----------------------------------: